-- Additional Paternity Pay (APP) - £136.78 per week or 90% of their gross average weekly earnings (whichever is lower)
+- ASPP - £139.58 per week or 90% of their gross average weekly earnings (whichever is lower)

 Start and end dates

-Leave and or pay can only start 20 weeks after the birth, adoption or child’s arrival in the UK (overseas adoptions).
+Leave or pay can only start 20 weeks after the birth, adoption or child’s arrival in the UK (for overseas adoptions).
 Leave stops on the child’s first birthday or 52 weeks after the child starts living with the adopter.

 Employees can change these dates if they give you 6 weeks’ notice.

-Unpaid Additional Paternity Leave
+Unpaid Additional Paternity Leave (APL)

 Employees are eligible if:

 - they’ve worked for you continuously for at least 26 weeks by the ‘qualifying week’ or matching week (or the official notification for overseas adoptions)